 The company is determined to test its self-driving tests in Pennsylvania this summer:

 The company made it to the financial market news recently but not in a good way.
-As Uber announced to end its self-driving programme in Arizona.
+As Uber announced to end its self-driving program in Arizona.
 Still, the ride-hailing company said it hopes to resume self-driving tests in Pennsylvania this summer.

 The firm said it was committed to self-driving technology and “looked forward to returning to public roads”.